Tag: speak

 There are two mentions of cloths.
 The first refers to the wrappings that were around the body.
 Bluntly, a grave-robber is not going to leave them behind, for often the wrappings were what contained the expensive spices, and grave-robbing is not the kind of thing where one carefully removes the wrappings and leaves them.

-It might be reading too much into it, but bear with me. and had closed the mouth of God.
-Sin and death and silenced the of God.
+It might be reading too much into it, but bear with me.
+Sin and death had closed the mouth of God.
+Sin and death and silenced the Word of God.
 The Son of God removed the cloth.
 The mouth of God was opened.
-The Word of God was released to the world.
+The Word of God was released to change the world.

 Christ has died!
 Christ has Risen!
 Christ will come again!